 Sportsman permits are available through the sportsman permit drawing.
-The results of this drawing will be available no later than Nov.
-20, 2019, which is soon after the cougar limited-entry season begins.
+The application period for this drawing runs from Oct.
+20-Nov.
+10, 2021.
 For more information about participating in this drawing, visit wildlife.utah.gov/sportsman.

 A complete copy of the conservation and sportsman permit regulations (Utah Admin.
 Rule R657-41) is available at Division offices or at wildlife.utah.gov/rules.